-C. Kruijnerecommends this project about 3 years ago
+C. Kruijnerecommends this project over 3 years ago

 DeCo! has a solid business plan; real value created as the fertiliser increases farmers' yields, relatively simple composting solution creating local jobs, little up front investment due to low tech and scalable as franchise to serve other communities locally.
 I had the pleasure to help the Deco! team in the beggining stages of their business plan, they have a genuine drive to solve an enironmental and social problem with their diverse talents and have a good leader in Christoph.